 Over time, spinal discs dehydrate and become stiffer, causing the disc to be less able to adjust to compression.
 While this is a natural aging process, as the disc degenerates in some individuals, it can become painful.

-The most likely reason for this is that the degeneration can produce micromotion instability and the inflammatory proteins (the soft inner core of the disc) probably leak out of the disc space and inflame the well-innervated structures next to the disc (e.g. nerve roots).
-Sometimes a twisting injury damages the disc and starts a cascade of events that leads to degeneration (see a degenerative disc x-ray with Figure 2).
+The most likely reason for this is that the degeneration can produce micromotion instability and the inflammatory proteins (the soft inner core of the disc) probably leak out of the disc space and inflame the various nerve and nerve fibers in and around the disc.
+Sometimes a twisting injury damages the disc and starts a cascade of events that leads to degeneration.

-The spinal disc itself has very few nerve endings and no blood supply.
+The spinal disc itself has no blood supply.
 Without a blood supply the disc does not have a way to repair itself, and pain created by the damaged disc can last for years.
-In general, as we age there are less inflammatory proteins in the disc space and discogenic pain rarely occurs after 60 years of age.